News and Notes

 NOTEWORTHY EVENTS

-The Judge Advocate General will host the Twilight Tattoo on July 31, 2024 at Summerall Field, Joint Base Myer-Henderson Hall in Arlington, Virginia.
+The Deputy Judge Advocate General hosted the Twilight Tattoo on June 4, 2025 at Summerall Field, Joint Base Myer-Henderson Hall in Arlington, Virginia.
 A centuries old military term, tattoo means a display of music, often an evening bugle call.
 Taking the audience on a walk through time, the Twilight Tattoo is an action-packed live military event featuring Soldiers from the U.S. Army Military District of Washington’s ceremonial units, the 3d U.S. Infantry Regiment (The Old Guard) and The U.S. Army Band "Pershing's Own."
 The show features performances by The U.S. Army Blues, The U.S. Army Band Downrange, The Commander-in-Chief’s Guard, The U.S. Army Old Guard Fife and Drum Corps, and The U.S. Army Drill Team.
 Tickets to this free, family-friendly event are available to the public.
-More information, including location and ticketing information, is available here.
+More information, including location and future ticketing information, is available here.

 Judge Advocates in the News